 SB Trade Desk is a premium trading/analysis service with veteran traders Jamie Saettele & Michael Boutros offering market commentary on FX, Commodities & Equity Indices.
 Subscribers gain access to daily trade setups (entry, limit & stop), live webinars & exclusive intra-day squawk updates on the markets you follow – Learn more

-If you want more insights, including analysis of intraday, daily, weekly and even monthly charts, member only webinars, Twitter updates, and specific trade plans, then consider joining the SB community (click here for more).
+If you want more insights, including analysis of intraday, daily, weekly and monthly charts, member only webinars, Twitter updates, and trade plans, then join the SB community (click here for more).